parulkanani29/DirectAid-Contract/README.md

 ## Deployment

-During deployment, the owner has to pass the `startTime` and `endTime` in unix timestamp.
+During deployment, the owner has to pass the `startTime` and `endTime` in unix timestamp format.
 In between these times, applicants are allowed to submit their applications.

 ## Methods